Air Fryer Homemade Chocolate Bundt Cake is an amazing dessert that the entire family loved!

 - 2 teaspoons pure vanilla

-Set in the air fryer (air fryer setting) 320 degrees F, for 12 minutes.
+- Set in the air fryer (air fryer setting) at 320 degrees F for 12 minutes.

-In a small bowl, blend together the butter, cocoa powder, and powdered sugar.
-Make sure that is well blended, and then add the milk and vanilla, mix until smooth.
+- In a small bowl, blend the butter, cocoa powder, and powdered sugar.
+Ensure that it is well blended, and then add the milk and vanilla and mix until smooth.